 Most of us plan for emergencies, whether by installing a fire extinguisher, carrying a first aid kit or hiding a spare key somewhere.
 On a much larger scale, Government, Local Authorities (Councils), businesses and other large organisations also make plans for unexpected incidents.
 This may be carried out in order to protect an organisation, its employees and customers, the public or shareholders.
 It may also be that the reasons for this planning are financial, moral or legal.

-The risk of a major disaster occurring in the Ribble Valley is relatively low, however all too often we are reminded that these events do occur, such incidents may include major transport accidents, severe weather conditions, chemical incidents, explosions, fire, flooding, fuel or power supply failure, loss of or disruption to essential services/communications, terrorist activities.
+The risk of a major disaster occurring in the Ribble Valley is relatively low, however these events do occur, such incidents include major transport accidents, severe weather conditions, chemical incidents, explosions, fire, flooding, fuel or power supply failure, loss of or disruption to essential services/communications, terrorist activities.

 Emergency Planning is concerned with facilitating the planning, preparation and coordination of the local authorities response to a disruptive influence or major incident.
-Application of the local authority resources will be used to mitigate the effects of emergencies on people, property and infrastructure.
+We use our resources to mitigate the effects of emergencies on people, property and infrastructure.
 In addition to dealing with the incident, normal support and care for the local and wider community must continue throughout any disruption.

 The types of emergency that require a response from the council are those which need the implementation of special arrangements by one or more of the emergency services, or where there are large numbers of people involved.